Maryam0330/Maryam0330/README.md

 - 🌱 I’m currently honing my abilities in Power BI and R programming language.
 - 🔭 I’m currently working on creating few projects using Python various libraries.
 - 📫 How to reach me: maryampanjri63@gmail.com
-- 🚀 Part of Open Source Community and Hacktoberfest 2023 Contributer.
+- 🚀 Pioneer of Open-Source Community and Hacktoberfest 2023 Contributer.
 - 🔥 Holopin board :
       [![An image of @maryam0330's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/maryam0330)](https://holopin.io/@maryam0330)